routegy/routegy-docs/app/docs/reference/actions.md

 # Actions

-A action is an action that is run for every [event](/reference/events/) created by a [microapp](/reference/microapps/).
+A action is an action that is run for every [event](/reference/events/) created by a [app](/reference/apps/).

-A action joins a [action type](/reference/action-types/) with [microapp data](/reference/microapp-data/).
-For example, "Send SMS" would be the action type and "+1-123-123-1234" would be the phone number in the microapp data.
+A action joins a [action type](/reference/action-types/) with [app data](/reference/app-data/).
+For example, "Send SMS" would be the action type and "+1-123-123-1234" would be the phone number in the app data.

 Some examples of actions could be: